 Steps to exclude folders from Windows backup via AOMEI Backupper:

 Step 1.
-Get the free trial, install and run AOMEI Backupper.
 Connect the external destination storage to your PC in advance if you want to sync files to an external drive.
 Then launch the software, and Click Sync -> Basic Sync (you can choose other Sync options as you need).

 - Options: write a comment for current task and enable email notification here.